klau55/DOPCApp/README.md

-A simple DOPC frontend written on React (created with Vite).
+A simple DOPC frontend written on React and Typescript (created with Vite).
 Styling done with plain css and flexbox.
 Testing performed with cypress.

 ** Instructions to run client **